weaversa/cryptol-course/labs/SAW/SAW.md

 Think about how to make a SAW contract for this function.
 Go ahead and try it if you'd like!
 We'll wait for you :)

-Got an idea, great!
+Got an idea?
+Great!
 Let's go over the steps we need to go through...

 First, let's set up our basic format for the contract: